-My heartfelt chum-reap-sua (hello!) to all.
+My heartfelt chum reap sua (hello!) to all.

 My name is Claire, I am originally from the UK although I have for many years been living in Asia.
 I can’t begin to explain how excited I am that I get to spend a few weeks back in Cambodia, with you all, on an amazing learning adventure, and I can’t wait to have the chance to experience the transformative power of this country again through new eyes.

 In Cambodia I have also worked with the inspirational Yut – amazing trip-leader, philosopher, comedian, spiritual guide and general inspiring human being.
-I can’t think of a more perfect person to reveal the intricacies of the Cambodian culture.
+I can’t think of a more perfect person to reveal the intricacies of the Cambodian history and culture.

-One of my main projects outside of Dragons has been publishing a book last year about service and volunteering, using a concept called Learning Service.
+One of my main projects outside of Dragons has been publishing a book about international service and volunteering, using a concept called Learning Service.
 We will for sure get a chance to explore this topic during our time in Cambodia as we get stuck into exploring how we can sustainably support communities.
 I am in fact certain that as we learn more about this complex issue that you will resonate with some of the perspectives in the book, and maybe recognize some of the stories contributed by your friends and classmates!

 Cambodia is a country that leaves a lasting imprint.
 It is a country that can simultaneously teach you about humanity’s capacity for brutality and resilience, and for despair and hope.
 It is a country that I feel privileged to have called home and a place to which I still maintain a deep connection.
 I cannot wait to rediscover and share with you all.
 As we journey around the wondrous Kingdom, we will invite you to be challenged, to reflect, and to learn with us.
 What an amazing opportunity to gather such a unique group of people together to have these impactful and powerful discussions and experiences.